 At the end of the student’s stay with us we give each student an official sealed certificate as a record of their time with us.

-St Catherine’s College welcomes applications from students who will have completed at least two years of college or university who wish to study in Oxford as non-degree students.
+St Catherine’s College welcomes applications from students who have completed at least two years of college or university who wish to study in Oxford as non-degree students.
 Michaelmas term runs from early October to mid-December; Hilary term from early January to mid-March; and Trinity term from mid-April to late June.
 Applications are accepted for one, two or three terms although maximum benefit from study at St Catherine’s clearly accrues to those able to come for the whole year.
-Successful applicants will receive detailed instructions about dates of arrival in Oxford.

-We welcome applications for the Registered Visiting Student Programme for 2019-2020.
-Please use the application form listed below to apply, and if you are interested in Computer Science, please use the other application form shown below.
-The deadline for Full Year (2019-2020), Michaelmas Term only (2019) and Hilary and Trinity Terms only (2020) is Friday, 1 February 2019 and should be sent to firstname.lastname@example.org.
-We welcome early applications.
+We welcome applications for the Registered Visiting Student Programme for 2023-2024.
+Please use the application form listed below and if you are interested in Computing Science please the other application form.
+The deadline for applications for 2023-2024 is Friday, 27th January 2023.
+The application should be sent to email@example.com.

-Additional fees are applicable for those taking laboratory-based courses.
+Additional fees of are applicable for those taking laboratory-based courses.
 This includes Computing Science, Chemistry, Biochemistry and Physics.
+They are will be £2,296.60 per term for 2023-2024.
 This will enable Registered Visiting Students to participate in laboratory/practical sessions run by the University.

-If you have any academic questions please contact email@example.com, Fellow and Director of Studies for Visiting Students and if you have any other questions please contact firstname.lastname@example.org, Administrator for Visiting Students.
+If you have any academic questions please contact firstname.lastname@example.org, Fellow and Director of Studies for Visiting Students and if you have any administrative questions please contact email@example.com, Administrator for Visiting Students.

 To provide you with an illustration of what subjects have been taken in the past by registered visiting students please see here.

-Applicants are welcome to contact the Director of Studies by email so that you can correspond directly ahead of your application about subject choices.
+Applicants are welcome to contact the Director of Studies by email so that they can correspond directly ahead of their application about subject choices.
+Pre-agreed Zoom conversations are also possible.

 Applicants must choose two subjects that represent their first choices and then offer two alternatives for each term.

-Visiting Students are housed mainly in twin rooms in the college alongside matriculated students.
+Visiting students are housed in single rooms within the college alongside matriculated students.
 The Visiting Student fees include accommodation throughout the term and in the week before and after Full Term.
 The rooms are provided with bedding and bed linen and a regular cleaning service.
 Each staircase has kitchen facilities which include a hob, fridge, microwave, kettle and small cupboard space.
 The fees do not cover any meal allowances.
 The rooms have connections for laptops as well as wireless connection.

 These scholarships are a tribute to the vision and generosity of Giles Keating (St Catz 1973).
 They are given in honour of his parents to provide funding to allow academically outstanding students an opportunity to study at St Catherine’s as Registered Visiting Students.
 The fund targets those students who attend universities that demonstrate academic access to students from all sections of Indian society.
 The scholarship fund has enabled fifteen students over the last five years to study a variety of subjects and to enrich College life with their considerable talents.